Cortef, Cortenema, Cortifoam, Solu-Cortef

 Assess peripheral edema using girth measurements, volume displacement, and measurement of pitting edema (See Appendix N).
 Report increased swelling in feet and ankles or a sudden increase in body weight due to fluid retention.

-Monitor personality changes, including depression, euphoria, restlessness, hallucinations, and psychosis.
-Notify physician if these ...
+Monitor personality changes, including depression, euphoria, restlessness, hallucinations, ...